sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/operations/date-compare.md

 ## Examples

 This transform accomplishes a basic lifecycle state calculation.
 It compares the user's termination date with his/her HR record.
-If the current datetime (denoted by `now`) is less than that date, the transform returns "active."
-If the current datetime is greater than that date, the transform returns "terminated."
+If the current datetime (denoted by `now`) is less than that date, the transform returns "active".
+If the current datetime is greater than that date, the transform returns "terminated".

 **Transform Request Body**: